Infected Eyebrow Piercing: Signs, Treatment, & Prevention

 How To Treat An Infected Eyebrow Piercing

-If you face an infected eyebrow piercing, prompt and extra care is essential.
-Adhere to these clear-cut steps to aid recovery (3):
+So, if you face an infected eyebrow piercing, prompt and extra care is essential.
+Your doctor may ask you to adhere to these clear-cut steps to aid recovery (3):

 - Clean And Soak: Begin every treatment session by thoroughly washing your hands with antibacterial soap to prevent the introduction of further bacteria to the area.
 Obtain or prepare a saline solution to clean the piercing.
 Soak a piece of clean gauze or cloth in the saline solution and carefully press this against the infected piercing for a few minutes.
 The soaking should be done two to three times each day.